USGS-R/RSurvey/README.md

 Run
 ---

-Load RSurvey in the current R session:
+Load RSurvey in the current R session and activate main GUI:

     > library(RSurvey)

-Activate the main GUI:

-    > OpenRSurvey()

 Example data sets are provided in `inst/extdata`.